 There are a range of exciting opportunities open to you after you complete your two year probationary period and have also completed your one year commitment period to your initial District.
-You may choose to stay within the Local Policing Team, or to apply for a Specialist role such as those listed in the section below.
+You may choose to stay within the Local Policing Team, or to apply for a Specialist role.

 New Constables will spend the first three years attached to Local Policing Teams.
-Once confirmed in rank and having also completed your one year commitment period, a range of opportunities open up across the Service.
-You may wish to continue serving in Local Policing Teams and move through the ranks in this way.
+You may wish to continue serving in Local Policing Teams however once confirmed in rank and having also completed your one year commitment period, a range of opportunities open up across the Service.
+Furthermore you may wish to seek promotion through the ranks as follows: